Sydney-Informatics-Hub/geodata-harvester/README.md

 To get started, some example workflows are provided as Jupyter notebooks:

+1. Clone the geodata-harvester repo to your local machine or cloud server.
+Alternatively, download the package as zip folder from the [geodata-harvester Github page](https://github.com/Sydney-Informatics-Hub/geodata-harvester/archive/refs/heads/main.zip) and unzip the folder.
+This will download the geodata-harvester package including the example notebooks, settings files and example input data.

-1. Options and user settings are defined by the user in the settings; see for settings documentation [Settings_Overview](quarto/docs/Settings_Overview.md)
+2. Options and user settings are defined by the user in the settings; see for example settings file [settings_harvest.yaml](https://github.com/Sydney-Informatics-Hub/geodata-harvester/tree/main/notebooks/settings/settings_harvest.yaml)

-2. Run the jupyter notebook in the folder [notebooks](https://github.com/Sydney-Informatics-Hub/geodata-harvester/tree/main/notebooks).
+3. Run a jupyter notebook in the notebooks folder, such as  [example_harvest.ipynb](https://github.com/Sydney-Informatics-Hub/geodata-harvester/tree/main/notebooks/example_harvest.ipynb).

+4. The notebook will run the geodata-harvester with the settings file and download.process the data.
+The final data is saved in the folder `results_example_harvest` in the current working directory as specified in the settings file.
+There you can find the generated data table `results.csv` and the downloaded georeferenced .tif files (open with, e.g., rasterio, QGIS or ArcGIS).
+A summary of all generated images is provided in the table `download_summary.csv`.

+A step-by-step tutorial on how to use the individual modules of the Geodata-Harvester is provided in the notebook [example_harvest_stepwise.ipynb](https://github.com/Sydney-Informatics-Hub/geodata-harvester/tree/main/notebooks/example_harvest_stepwise.ipynb).

+To include Google Earth Engine (GEE) data in Geodata-Harvester, please follow the instructions in the notebook [example_harvest_withGEE.ipynb](https://github.com/Sydney-Informatics-Hub/geodata-harvester/tree/main/notebooks/example_harvest_withGEE.ipynb).
+Note that this requires a GEE account and authorisation (see [Google Earth Engine extension](#google-earth-engine-extension)).

-If you would like to learn more about the Geodata-Harvester, please visit our [Workshop webpage](https://sydney-informatics-hub.github.io/AgReFed-Workshop/).
+If you would like to learn more about the Geodata-Harvester, please also visit our [Workshop webpage](https://sydney-informatics-hub.github.io/AgReFed-Workshop/).

 ## ➕ How to add new data source modules